Open-Attestation/documentation-website/docs/verifiable-document/document-store.md

 - [TradeTrust Admin Portal](https://admin.tradetrust.io/), a web app
 - [Open Attestation CLI](https://github.com/Open-Attestation/open-attestation-cli), a command line tool

 They are both decentralized apps (Dapps) as both enable you to interact with smart contracts on the Ethereum blockchain.

-In this guide however, we will only be using the web app since it provides a no-code option to deploy the document store.
+In this guide however, we will only be using the TradeTrust Admin Portal since it provides a no-code option to deploy the document store.

 ![Admin Interface](/docs/verifiable-document/document-store/interface.png)